jhowlett24/virtual-closet/README.md

 # To Run
-In terminal, cd to the folder that you have saved the project in and run the following commands:
+In terminal, go to the folder that you have saved the project in and run the following commands:

+# cd virtual-closet
 # npm install
 # npm run dev